-We reached the high gate of Ratnadurga fort after a flight of stairs.
+We reached the high gate of Ratnadurg Fort after a flight of stairs.
 It is a typical fort gate with space on both sides for guardrooms.
-As soon as we passed through the gate, all we could see was a small temple in the middle of an open ground.
+As soon as we passed through the gate, all we could see was a small temple in the middle of open ground.
 Dedicated to Devi Bhagwati, this is the only built structure in the complex.
 The temple building looks rather new.
 It is surrounded by the fort wall – on which you can walk.

 Walk on Fort Walls

 Walk on the Fort wall is all you can do at Ratnadurg Fort, and so we did.
 At regular intervals, we see bastions which have been given interesting names like Ganesh, Markya, Baskya, Vetal, Khamkya Rede, Vagha.
 Across the fort wall, we could see the Arabian Sea.
 We went anti-clockwise and first saw the Ratnagiri town and the jetty below.
 As we moved we could see the vast sea.
 Towards the end, we saw the huge cliff like formation against which the sea waves were hitting violently or passionately as you want to read it.
 Through the window of one of the bastions, we could see the other side of the fort that you have to hike if you want to be there.
 The other side of the fort, cliff, sea, waves and the drama of waves against the fort walls create a lovely scene to watch.